janosbinder/terraform-provider-cf/website/docs/r/app.html.markdown

 * `service_binding` - (Optional, Array) Service instances to bind to.

   - `service` - (Required, String) The service instance GUID.
   - `params` - (Optional, Map) A list of key/value parameters used by the service broker to create the binding.
+Defaults to empty map.

 ### Routing and Blue-Green Deployment Strategy